Aspose/releases.aspose.com/content/en/pdf/net/new-releases/aspose.pdf-for-.net-lightweight-22.10.md

 keywords: ""
 page_type: single_release_page
 folder_link: "/pdf/net/new-releases/aspose.pdf-for-.net-lightweight-22.10/"
-folder_name: "Aspose.PDF for .NET Lightweight 22.10"
+folder_name: "Aspose.PDF for .NET 22.10 Lightweight"
 download_link: "/pdf/net/new-releases/aspose.pdf-for-.net-lightweight-22.10/eff88f855e6284966512a5919aac19b9-2-8056"
 download_text: "Download"
 intro_text: "Aspose.PDF for .NET Lightweight is a light version of the main version Aspose.PDF for .NET with a smaller size and allowing documents management.
 Assembly can be used for creating, modifying, securing and printing PDF documents.
 This ZIP file contains the Aspose.PDF for .NET 4.0 Framework assembly."